CST*120, Introduction to Operating Systems (3 credits)

 CST*231, Data Communication and Networking (3 credits)

-This course is designed for the advanced Information Systems student.
 The course outlines interconnecting computers using communication networks.
-The seven layer ISO Reference framework; physical layer standards, data link protocols, repeaters, bridges, routers, local area networks, wide area networks, and network configurations will be discussed.
-Prerequisites: CST*120 or permission of the instructor.
+The seven layer OSI Reference framework, physical layer standards, data link protocols, repeaters, bridges, routers, local area networks, wide area networks, and network configurations will be discussed.
+Prerequisites: CST*120 or CST*141.

 CST*270, Network Security Fundamentals (3 credits)